This country-specific Q&A provides an overview to tax laws and regulations that may occur in The United Kingdom.

 To date the GAAR Advisory Panel (part of the GAAR operating process) has only issued opinions in connection with an avoidance scheme in an employment context.
-However HMRC has issued very extensive guidance materials indication how the GAAR would be operated in a wide range of contexts, including corporate tax.
+However, HMRC has issued very extensive guidance materials indicating how the GAAR would operate in a wide range of contexts, including in respect of corporate tax.

 The UK already follows the transfer pricing guidelines Actions 8-10 as well as the disclosure of aggressive tax planning (Action 12).
+A further order entered into force in March 2018, recognising the updated transfer pricing guidelines.
 The UK has signed a multilateral competent authority agreement for the automatic exchange of CbC reports and is one of the countries committed to binding arbitration.
 Regarding CFCs, the UK considers that its CFC rules are compliant with the BEPS Action 3.

 In your view, how has BEPS impacted on the government’s tax policies?

 The UK Government considers it is ahead of the curve.
-Therefore unlikely to be any change in existing policies.
+There is therefore unlikely to be any change in existing policies.